NomicFoundation/hardhat/docs/README.md

 https://hardhat-storybook.netlify.app/

+## Adding content

+Website content is located in `*.md` files withing `src/pages` folder.
+It's written in Markdown syntax.
+Folders structure in `pages` is reflected on the website.

 ## Development

 This website is a SSG application based on Next.js.
 To learn more about Next.js, take a look at the following resources: